 Eli Blevis is Professor of Informatics in Human-Computer Interaction Design (HCI/d) at the School of Informatics, Computing, and Engineering (SICE) at Indiana University, Bloomington.
 He is also a Visiting & Adjunct Professor at the Hong Kong Polytechnic University School of Design.
 His primary area of research, and the one for which he is best known, is sustainable interaction design.
 His research also engages visual thinking—especially photographic foundations of HCI, and design theory—especially transdisciplinary design.

-As the Assistant Dean for Innovation, Entrepreneurship, & Commercialization for the School of Informatics, Computing, and Engineering at Indiana University, Dr. Brown is the Academic Director of the Innovation & Entrepreneurship Program and the Executive Director of the Shoemaker Innovation Center, as well as the point of contact for strategic discussions related to the commercialization of faculty research.
-Dr. Brown also holds a special academic appointment as an HCI/d Core faculty member, which entails teaching Design Strategy and Strategic Design and serving as a faculty advisor for the HCI/d Master’s students, while also teaching Product Management, Technology Entrepreneurship, and Technology Innovation.
-In addition, he is the faculty advisor for the Ideation & Creation Entrepreneurs (ICE), the Shoemaker Scholars, and the Collegiate Entrepreneurs’ Organization (CEO).
-Prior to returning to Indiana University to pursue his doctoral degree, Dr. Brown spent his career within the intersection of business and technology, focusing on performance management, entrepreneurship, corporate innovation, business analytics, software development, and interaction design in corporate and small business settings
+As the Senior Executive Assistant Dean, Dr. Brown built and serves as the Academic Director of the Innovation & Entrepreneurship Program and Cross-curricular Education, the Executive Director of the Shoemaker Innovation Center, and the point of contact for strategic discussions related to the commercialization of faculty research.
+Dr. Brown also holds a special academic appointment as an HCI/d Core faculty member, which entails teaching Design Strategy and Strategic Design and serving as a faculty advisor for the HCI/d Master’s students, as well as the Co-Director of the Grant Thornton Institute for Data Exploration for Risk Assessment and Management (GT-IDEA).
+In addition, he is the faculty advisor for the Ideation & Creation Entrepreneurs (ICE), the Shoemaker Scholars, and the Product Management Club.
+Prior to returning to Indiana University to pursue his doctoral degree, Dr. Brown spent his career within the intersection of business and technology, focusing on performance management, entrepreneurship, corporate innovation, business analytics, software development, and interaction design in corporate and small business settings.

 Hamid Ekbia is Professor of Informatics, International Studies, and Cognitive Science, at Indiana University, Bloomington, where he also directs the Center for Research on Mediated Interaction.
 He is interested in the political economy of computing and in how technologies mediate cultural, socio-economic, and geo-political relations of modern societies.
 His most recent book, Heteromation and Other Stories of Computing and Capitalism (MIT Press, 2017) examines computer-mediated modes of value extraction in capitalist economies, and his earlier book Artificial Dreams: The Quest for Non-Biological Intelligence (Cambridge University Press, 2008) was a critical-technical analysis of Artificial Intelligence.
 He is the co-editor of a volume titled Big Data Is Not a Monolith (MIT Press, 2016), an Otto Mønsted Visiting Professor in the Department of Digitalization at Copenhagen Business School, and a Senior Fellow at Internationales Forschungszentrum Kulturwissenschaften (IFK) in Vienna, Austria.